maxduu/Penn-Lost-and-Found/README.md

 ## Running Instructions
 First install all node dependencies with `npm install`.
 Then, start node server using `node index.js`.
 Android app can be found in AndroidApp folder and run using an emulator.
 The admin webapp is found in AdminLTE-master folder and can be run by first opening index.html.

-## mongoDB notes
-MongoDb Atlas account for us with the login

-email: pennlostfound@gmail.com
-password: ilovelukeyeagley

-After logging in, then connect to the existing cluster.